gurrrrrrett3/vrchat-jellyfin/README.md

 >
 > ### Incomplete Project
 >
 > While this project is functional, it is not yet complete.
-It is not recommended to use this project in a production environment.
+The end goal is to have a link that can be pasted into the vrchat client, then use the jellyfin cast feature to control the player like a chromecast.
+This is not yet implemented, and the current implementation is a workaround.

 handles requesting media from jellyfin and transcoding it to a format that can be played in vrchat, as well as proxying urls to bypass the risk of sharing a jellyfin api key